Technical Issues - FilmStar News 2011Other editions: 2006, 2007, 2008, 2009, 2010, 2012 January 10 FilmStar Database Capacity

 Main and End Sub are automatically inserted, and the pipe character

 "|" can be used for line separation.
-Scan macros do not work in Mpe983 server modes.
-Server modes for Ocean
+DO NOT USE Scan Macros

 Optimizing Phase Shift, Switching Axes A user requested assistance with a